verge-io/docs/docs/kb/posts/importing-p2v-or-v2v.md

 A Clone import that successfully started but did not complete (due to network disruption, for example) can be resumed.

-1. Boot the source computer from the VergeIO clone ISO again and follow the same process, ensuring to input the VM name exactly as it was the first time.
-(The VM name can be verified on the destination VergeIO system in the **Virtual Machines** list.)
+1. Boot the source computer from the VeregOS clone ISO again and follow the same process, ensuring to input the VM name exactly as it was the first time.
+(The VM name can be verified on the destination VeregOS system in the **Virtual Machines** list.)

    ![enablecloneiso20.png](/public/enablecloneiso20.png)